fed/blog/content/uses.md

   including requests, responses and HTTP headers (which contain cookies and caching information).
 It's also extremely useful if you need to mock API endpoints to test features locally if your backend is not ready.

+### Mathematics

+- [Overleaf](https://overleaf.com) for any maths/academic writing.
+It's handy as I don't need to install a LaTeX distribution or manage any packages locally.

+- [Octave-online](https://octave-online.net) is a free web client for GNU Octave, which is an open source numerical computation environment that has the same syntax as (and is therefore compatible with) MATLAB.
+I use it for things like multiplying matrices, solving systems of linear equations, and plotting functions right in the browser without having to worry about installing anything locally.

 ### Security

 - [Bitwarden](https://bitwarden.com) is my preferred password manager.
 It works well across devices and have never had any problems with it.